sigmf/SigMF/extensions/spatial.sigmf-ext.md

 Either the `bearing` or `cal_geometry` field SHOULD be provided if a captures segment includes the `calibration` field.
-The `bearing` object is best used to describe a remote calibration source location in a spherical coordinate system;
-the `cal_geometry` is best used when the calibration emitter is local to the multi-element array.
+The `bearing` object is best used to describe a remote calibration source location in a spherical coordinate system, while the `cal_geometry` is best used when the calibration emitter is local to the multi-element array.

 #### 2.1.1 The `caltype` field